beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

 git commit -am 'Just customizing my Begin site!' git push origin master
 ```
 Head on back to Begin and open your `staging` URL once your build is complete.
 Looking good?
-Excellent!
+Excellent.

 Now let's deploy to `production`: click the **Deploy to production** button in the upper left, pick a version, leave an optional message summarizing your changes, and **Ship it**!

-When your next build is done, click the `production` link in the upper left corner to see the latest release of your app!
+When your next build is done, click the `production` link in the upper left corner to see the latest release of your app.

 > **✨Tip:** You can also deploy to production from your terminal by bumping your [npm version](https://docs.npmjs.com/cli/version) (`npm version [patch|minor|major] && git push origin`) or by cutting a git tag (`git tag -a 1.0.0 -m "1.0, here we come" && git push origin --tags`)